Why You Should be Blogging for Your Business

-Google loves when you consistently add content to your website, it loves websites with lots of pages and it loves pages with lots of words (are you pickin' up what I'm puttin' down here?).
-Blogging in the answer.
-More up to date information, more pages and more words means a higher chance of Google matching the words on your website to whatever someone is Googling.
+Google loves when you consistently add content to your website, it loves websites with lots of pages and it loves pages that answer peoples questions in detail (are you pickin' up what I'm puttin' down here?).
+Blogging is the answer.
+More up to date information, more pages and more actually helpful words means a higher chance of Google matching the words on your website to whatever someone is Googling.

 So, the more blog posts you have, the more likely someone is going to find the answer they're looking for on your website.
 And of course, if you’re answering a lot of searched questions, it will rank you higher and higher.

 It’s pretty simple.
 Blogging increases your SEO, which increases your website traffic, which increases your sales.

 My Google hits have gone up tenfold since I started blogging.
 I never thought I would even be featured on Google, but it looks like Google thinks I’m a good fit for some key questions and a good chunk of people are coming to my website through Google now. (woohoo!)